 Image by AnnaKika The leaves on rhizome begonias are sensitive to water and need to be watered from below.
 Water will blister and discolor the leaves.
 Rhizome leaves are hairy and slightly warty and can come in several shapes.
 The multi-pointed leaves are called star begonias.

 There are some like Ironcross that have heavily textured leaves and the very frilly lettuce-like leaves such as beefsteak begonia.
-Leaves can vary in size from one inch to nearly a foot.
+Leaves can vary in size from an inch to nearly a foot.

 Semperflorens Begonia Leaves